-- 7- Government Accounts: the government outputs is estimated in a different way than the output of other sectors, where the government produces services of general purpose without profits seeking.
-Consequently, the value of government output will not be the value of the revenues received by the government, but will be the value of the spent costs in providing the public services (Costs approach).
-Such expenses include the employees' compensation, the purchases of goods and services, imposed taxes and fees paid by government units and the value of depreciation.
-Whereas the government accounts do not involve depreciation estimates, it estimated in national accounts as a percentage of governmental wages. - 8- Health Insurance Authority treated as a health activity but not insurance activity. - 9- Real estate Activities: The number of units is obtained from the Population, Housing and Establishment Census 2017 which had been conducted by the CAPMAS by governorate that is adjusted according to the status in 2016/2017.
-However, average monthly rent per unit has obtained from the Rent Survey conducted by CAPMAS in 2014/2015 - 10- Actual and imputed rents for housing: the estimates of the value of actual and imputed rentals for households depended mainly on the data from HIECS 2015. - 11- Transportation and Trade Margins: Trade and Transport Margins are estimated as follow: - a.
-Tourism Survey details are used in estimating total transport margin of freights by activity (land, railways, water and air transport). - b.
-The annual bulletins of wholesaler and retailer trade for both public and private sectors are used in estimating the trade margins of products.
-In doing the same, the details of sales, purchases, change in inventories and commissions by economic activity as well as the details of sales and d.
+- 13- Transportation and Trade Margins: Trade and Transport Margins are estimated as follow: - a.
+Tourism Survey details are used in estimating the total transportation margins of freights by activity (land, railways, water and air transport). - b.
+The annual bulletins of wholesaler and retailer trade for both public and private sectors are used in estimating the trade margins of products by obtaining the details of sales, purchases, change in inventories and commissions by economic activity as well as the details of sales and purchases by commodities. - c.
 The margins of transport and trade on the products were distributed in a special column in the supply table to obtain the value of these products at the purchaser's price.
 These margins were set at a negative value in front of the rows of the trade and transport products, In order to achieve a balance between the supply and use of transport and trade services at the purchaser's price.